EECS150/asic_labs_fa21/lab3/spec.md

 This is one of the most common ways to assess the critical paths in your circuit.
 The setup timing report lists each timing path's **slack**, which is the extra delay the signal can have before a setup violation occurs, in ascending order.
-So the first block indicates the critical path of the design.
+The first block indicates the critical path of the design.
 Each row represents a timing path from a gate to the next, and the whole block is the **timing arc** between two flip-flops (or in some cases between latches).
 The `MET` at the top of the block indicates that the timing requirements have been met and there is no violation.
 If there was, this